ReScience/ReScience-submission/article/Poisot-2017.md

 ![Consequences of increasing the range of variation of both $K_1$ and $K_2$.
 Dashed lines represent independent variation, and solid lines tied variations, as in the original article.
 Circles represent the generalist, upper and lower triangles represent the specialists of habitats 1 and 2 (respectively), and a diamond is used when both specialists have the same behaviour.](figure03.pdf){#fig:03}

-In @fig:04, the same qualitative result (generalists increase in abundance when one habitat becomes larger).
+In Fig. @fig:04, the same qualitative result (generalists increase in abundance when one habitat becomes larger).
 The quantitative differences can, again, be explained by changes in the initial population densities.
-Finally, the results in @fig:05 and @fig:06 can also be replicated.
+Finally, the results in Fig. @fig:05 and Fig. @fig:06 can also be replicated.

 ![Consequences of changing the relative quality of habitats 1 and 2 on coexistence.
 Circles represent the generalist, upper and lower triangles represent the specialists of habitats 1 and 2 (respectively), and a diamond is used when both specialists have the same behaviour.](figure04.pdf){#fig:04}